wparks08/application-utility/README.md

 ## Roadmap

+- **Update 4/8/20** - Electron rewrite has started!
+Take a look at the [electron](https://github.com/wparks08/application-utility/tree/electron) branch to check it out.

 JavaFX was used to build this application.
 While the application is functional and effective, there are a lot of changes that need to happen - it can be much better.

 The current intent is to rewrite the entire application under the [Electron](https://www.electronjs.org/) framework.